What Is Terrazzo?

 While credit is traditionally given to the Italians, as it is commonly recognized that terrazzo was invented by the Venetians, archaeologists have found evidence of terrazzo-like floors in ruins in Turkey dating back 10,000 years ago.

 At the beginning of the terrazzo trade, marble and granite were the traditional choices of aggregate with its beauty and abundance from quarries around the world and on many occasions being a locally sourced material for projects.
 Mother of Pearl, coral, shell, and pebbles were also used regionally but are now commonly used worldwide.
 With the introduction of epoxy and its expanded binding capabilities, it has made way for new materials to be used as aggregates.
 These aggregates include post-consumer recycling of glass, mirror, plastic, porcelain, and concrete.

 Regardless of the material to be used as aggregate for the terrazzo industry it is processed in the same manner whether it’s being sourced from a quarry, the ocean, or a recycling center.
 The aggregates are crushed and ground through a screening process to regulate sizing.
 Sizes range from #00 at 1/16 “ through #8 at 1 1/8” in size.
 Afterward, aggregates are bagged in specifically weighted bags.

-*In GreyHammer, all of our Terrazzo designs are made of 93-95% Quartz to provide durability & more impervious unlike other Terrazzo in the market which is mainly made of concrete.
-And they are originally design and made in Italy.
+*In GreyHammer, most of our Terrazzo designs are made of 93-95% Quartz to provide durability & more impervious, unlike other Terrazzo which is mainly made of concrete.
+And they are original design and made in Italy.